ClaudiaLie/MS_3_CookBook_Website/README.md

 5. Paste in your API key when asked

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you so do not share it.
 If you accidently make it public then you can create a new one with _Regenerate API Key_.

-## Updates Since The Instructional Video

-We continually tweak and adjust this template to help give you the best experience.
-Here is the version history:

-**May 10 2021:** Added `heroku_config` script to allow Heroku API key to be stored as an environment variable.

-**April 7 2021:** Upgraded the template for VS Code instead of Theia.

-**October 21 2020:** Versions of the HTMLHint, Prettier, Bootstrap4 CDN and Auto Close extensions updated.
-The Python extension needs to stay the same version for now.

-**October 08 2020:** Additional large Gitpod files (`core.mongo*` and `core.python*`) are now hidden in the Explorer, and have been added to the `.gitignore` by default.

-**September 22 2020:** Gitpod occasionally creates large `core.Microsoft` files.
-These are now hidden in the Explorer.
-A `.gitignore` file has been created to make sure these files will not be committed, along with other common files.

-**April 16 2020:** The template now automatically installs MySQL instead of relying on the Gitpod MySQL image.
-The message about a Python linter not being installed has been dealt with, and the set-up files are now hidden in the Gitpod file explorer.

-**April 13 2020:** Added the _Prettier_ code beautifier extension instead of the code formatter built-in to Gitpod.

-**February 2020:** The initialisation files now _do not_ auto-delete.
-They will remain in your project.
-You can safely ignore them.
-They just make sure that your workspace is configured correctly each time you open it.
-It will also prevent the Gitpod configuration popup from appearing.

-**December 2019:** Added Eventyret's Bootstrap 4 extension.
-Type `!bscdn` in a HTML file to add the Bootstrap boilerplate.
-Check out the <a href="https://github.com/Eventyret/vscode-bcdn" target="_blank">README.md file at the official repo</a> for more options.

----

-Happy coding!